melsman/reml-popl24/README.md

 not too onerous to add new example.

-Each of the larger examples resides in their own folder in the `reml-demo` directory and is represented by an `.mlb` file that mentions the source files of the example, and its dependencies.
+Each of the larger examples resides in their own folder in the `reml-demo` directory and is represented by an `.mlb` file (and a `Makefile`) that mentions the source files of the example, and its dependencies.

-The easiest way to add a new example is to copy `reml-demo/mergesort` (for example), give it a new name (including the `.mlb` file), and add it to the file `all.tst` in the `reml-demo` folder.
+The easiest way to add a new example is to copy `reml-demo/mergesort` (for example), give it a new name (including the `.mlb` file), modify the `Makefile`, and add it to the parent folders' `Makefile`.
 Examples that compile successfully expects a file `file.mlb.out.ok`.
+To add a new test, you may copy one of the existing tests, rename it, and add it to the `all.tst` file in the `reml-demo` folder.
 Examples that are expected to halt with a compile time error appears with an "ecte" entry in the `all.tst` file.
 Examples are responsible for doing their own validation by writing to stderr (e.g., using `print`).

 ## System Requirements